 From economically priced to premium products at a premium price, they have something for everyone between them.

 What Is Ribeye?

-A ribeye steak is tender, and easy to cut, and may be very large; ribeyes can top 20 oz.
+A ribeye steak is tender, and easy to cut, widely regarded as one of the best cuts of steak, and may be very large; ribeyes can top 20 oz.
 A ribeye roast is also very juicy and is excellent for carving off smaller pieces.

 Prime Rib Vs Ribeye: Why Choose One Over the Other?

 If they’re essentially the same cut, what should be the deciding factor when it’s time to go shopping?
 There are a few factors to consider:

 - Cost — Prime rib steak often cost more than ribeye steaks because they have a bit more meat on them.
 Boneless roasts will almost always cost more than bone-in roasts, too.

 - The love of steak — If you or your guests are steak junkies, you might want to go with the ribeye.
 Specifically, try and find rib eye cap steaks, thought by many to be the ultimate steak cut.

 - Time — this is more about steak roast, but since prime rib steaks aren’t usually cut from the roast before buying, it’s important.
 If you don’t have time to cook a whole roast and then cut off your prime rib steaks, buy the ribeye steaks (much easier to find) and direct grill them in minutes.

 The Basics of Cooking Prime Rib and Ribeye